denisecase/stlouis-mn-homeowner-guide/README.md

-# stlouis-mn-homeowner-guide
+# St. Louis County Minnesota Homeowners Guide
-Practical resources for permanent homeowners in St. Louis County, Minnesota.
+Practical resources as a permanent homeowner in St. Louis County, Minnesota.

-Includes links to relevant county and state regulations and resources associated with permitting, zoning, septic, wells, shoreline regulations, and rural stewardship.
+Includes links to county and state regulations and resources associated with permitting, zoning, septic, wells, shoreline regulations, and rural stewardship.

 ---